 Astronomy for Beginners

-Astronomy Ireland is the world's most popular astronomy club.
+Astronomy Ireland is the world’s most popular astronomy society.

-It has been running evening classes for beginners for many years.
-Thousands of people have taken these classes since then, making them by far Ireland's most popular astronomy classes.
+It has been running evening courses for beginners for many years.
+Thousands of people have taken these courses since then, making them by far Ireland’s most popular astronomy classes.

 Course Content